-Hives are raised, often itchy, red welts on the surface of the skin.
+Hives are raised, often itchy, red bumps (welts) on the surface of the skin.
 They are usually an allergic reaction to food or medicine.

 Many substances can trigger hives, including: